taisei-project/taisei/doc/BUILD.rst

 Built-In vs. System Dependencies
 """"""""""""""""""""""""""""""""

-Due to the wide array of platforms Taisei supports, the project contains meson subprojects for its core dependencies using the
+Due to the wide array of platforms Taisei supports, we provide meson subprojects for its core dependencies using the
 `Meson dependency wrap system <https://mesonbuild.com/Wrap-dependency-system-manual.html>`__.
 This is to facilitate consistent build environments, including cross-builds,